chandran-jr/Violence-Alert-System/README.md

 # Real Time Violence Alert System
-A real-time violence detector using `MobileNetV2` pretrained model and image enhancement algorithms and face detection algorithms implemented using Python, including an alert system built using telegram for alerting concerned authorities
+A real-time violence detector using `MobileNetV2` pretrained model and image enhancement algorithms and face detection algorithms implemented using Python, including an alert system built using telegram for alerting concerned authorities, and all data stored neatly in cloud firestore

 ## Architecture Diagram
 <img src="Documents/WhatsApp Image 2022-05-31 at 7.28.08 PM.jpeg">